gap-system/ReleaseTools/README.md

    You should also verify that there are no uncommitted local changes, and if there are, either commit them or remove them.

-2. Make sure there is a `gh-pages` subdirectory which contains an up-to-date checkout of the `gh-pages` branch of your repository.
+2. Make sure there is a `gh-pages` subdirectory in `foo` which contains an up-to-date checkout of the `gh-pages` branch of your repository.

     ```
-    cd gh-pages && git pull && cd ..
+    cd gh-pages && git checkout gh-pages && git pull && cd ..
     ```

-   If there is no `gh-pages` directory, you need to create on as described in the README of [GitHubPagesForGAP][].
+   If there is no `gh-pages` branch, you need to create on as described in the README of [GitHubPagesForGAP][].

 3. Update the version and release date in `PackageInfo.g`.